MLH/mlh-policies/member-event-guidelines.md

 * Add our two required agreements to your registration form:
   * [REQUIRED]_MLH Code of Conduct:_ "I have read and agree to the MLH Code of Conduct." ([https://github.com/MLH/mlh-policies/blob/main/code-of-conduct.md](https://github.com/MLH/mlh-policies/blob/main/code-of-conduct.md))
-  * [REQUIRED]_Event Logistics Information:_ “I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and administration (including the creation of linked accounts on MLH and DEV ([dev.to](https://dev.to/))) in line with the MLH Privacy Policy.
-I further agree to the terms of both the MLH Contest Terms and Conditions ([https://github.com/MLH/mlh-policies/blob/main/contest-terms.md](https://github.com/MLH/mlh-policies/blob/main/contest-terms.md)) and the MLH Privacy Policy ”
+  * [REQUIRED]_Event Logistics Information:_ “I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and MLH/DEV administration (including the creation of linked accounts on MLH and DEV ([dev.to](https://dev.to/))) in line with the MLH Privacy Policy.
+I further agree to the terms of both the MLH Contest Terms and Conditions ([https://github.com/MLH/mlh-policies/blob/main/contest-terms.md](https://github.com/MLH/mlh-policies/blob/main/contest-terms.md)) and the MLH Privacy Policy ([https://github.com/MLH/mlh-policies/blob/main/privacy-policy.md](https://github.com/MLH/mlh-policies/blob/main/privacy-policy.md)).”
 * Add an optional (for hackers) checkbox for the following to your registration form:
-  * [OPTIONAL]_Communication from MLH:_ ”I authorize MLH + DEV to send me occasional emails about relevant events, career opportunities, and community announcements."
+  * [OPTIONAL]_Communication from MLH:_ ”I authorize MLH and DEV to send me occasional emails about relevant events, career opportunities, and community announcements."
 * Are registrations for your hackathon already open?
   * If registrations are already open for your hackathon and you’re planning to work with MLH, you may want to add the following disclaimer to your registration and ensure your registration form meets our requirements.
   * “We have applied to be a Major League Hacking (MLH) Member Event.
 The following checkboxes are only applicable if our application is accepted.
 Your information will not be shared if we do not become an MLH Member Event."